 Create a Distraction with a Toy

-The best thing you can do for your anxious pup is to be there for him while the fireworks are going on.
-While spending time with him, try distracting him from the noise with a special toy.
-Throw him a treat every now and then as well, or introduce a puzzle toy that can keep him occupied and focused on something other than the loud, scary noises overhead.
+The best thing you can do for your anxious pup is to be there for them while the fireworks are going on.
+While spending time with them, try distracting from the noise with a special toy.
+Throw a treat every now and then as well, or perhaps introduce a Wapiti Labs whole or split Elk Antler chew that can keep them occupied and focused on something other than the loud, scary noises overhead.

 Happy Fourth of July from Wapiti